swkBerlin/kata-bootstraps/csharp/dotnet6/README.md

 dotnet test

 # If you like continuous testing then use the dotnet file watcher to trigger your tests
-dotnet watch -p ./DotnetStarter.Logic.Tests test
+dotnet watch --project ./DotnetStarter.Logic.Tests test

 # As an alternative, run the tests with coverage and produce a coverage report
 rm -r DotnetStarter.Logic.Tests/TestResults && \